 If you have kept your finger on the pulse of the architecture engineering and construction (AEC) industry this year, you have heard the words ‘digital transformation’.
 The term means to encapsulate more than just an industry trend, but rather an imperative for every business to leverage more digital technology and data than ever before, in order to drive business and customer value.
-For business leaders working in manufacturing, engineering, construction, and design a digital transformation roadmap lays out a reinvention of work processes that involve capturing and utilizing more data across the entire product lifecycle.
+For business leaders working in industrial manufacturing, engineering, construction, and design a digital transformation roadmap lays out a reinvention of work processes that involve capturing and utilizing more data across the entire product lifecycle.
 It asks the question, how can digital technology transform your design workflows, production processes, and overall business operations?
 How can it redefine your user experience?

 Why Is Digital Transformation Important?